What’s the difference between a concrete workshop pit and a steel prefabricated pit?

 Levanta Steel Prefabricated Workshop Pit:

 • Ready for Installation: The Levanta Steel Prefabricated Workshop Pit comes pre-finished and ready for installation.
-It is lifted into position by a crane, backfilled, and the workshop floor is poured up to the edge of the pit.
+It is lifted into position by a crane, backfilled, and the workshop slab is poured up to the edge of the pit.

 • Engineered Design: The pit features engineered jacking rails and reinforcement on the side, providing peace of mind regarding durability and safety.
-Additionally, it comes with a 2pak epoxy coating inside and is rewired to an isolator, requiring only one electrical connection to power up.
+Additionally, it comes with a 2pak epoxy coating inside and is wired to an isolator, requiring only one electrical connection to power up.

-• HSE benefits: Safety benefits include the option to install an integrated and retractable safety pit
+• HSE benefits: Safety benefits include the options to install forced ventilation, and an integrated and retractable safety pit cover, contributing to improved HSE measures.

 • Enhanced work environment: In response to challenges attracting skilled mechanics, clients are focusing on creating better workspaces.
 A Levanta prefabricated pit offers a cleaner, brighter, and more ergonomically efficient and comfortable environment compared to traditional concrete pits.